-A student running for office in a College organization must have a minimum 2.5 GPA to be eligible to run for office and maintain that minimum while in office.
-In addition, students on academic probation are not able to run or hold a College organization office.
+A student running for office in a College organization should have a GPA above 2.5 and maintain a GPA above 2.5 while in office.
+In addition, students on academic probation may not able to hold a College organization office without going through the appeals process as outlined in the SPEAC Guidelines.